raspberrypilearning/creating-resources/README.md

 ## Feedback

-Please let us know how you use GitHub
+Please let us know how you use GitHub in Education, how you use our resources or how you feel we could improve our methods.

 ## Links